mitjanikolaus/childes-speech-acts/README.md

 - `utterance_id`: unique id of the utterance within the transcript
 - `age`: child age in months
 - `tokens`: a list of the tokens of the utterance
-- `pos`: a lift of part-of-speech tags for each token
+- `pos`: a list of part-of-speech tags for each token
 - `speaker_code`: A value of `CHI` if the current speaker is the child, any other value is treated as adult speaker.

 An example for the creation of CSVs from